dij0s/PETAL/thesis/bachelor_thesis.typ

 The research focused on the testing of three hypotheses: (1) evaluating the capability of LLM agents to effectively route and process diverse urban queries against existing urban information systems, (2) the effectiveness of #acr("RAG") technology in improving response accuracy when working with local knowledge and regulations and (3) the impact of integrating LLM agents with existing urban information-systems - increasing efficiency and decreasing the decision making process time.

-LLM agents (sometimes called AI agents) are software systems that use AI to pursue goals and complete tasks on behalf of users.
-They show reasoning, planning and memory and have a level of autonomy to make decisions, learn and adapt as per #link("https://cloud.google.com/discover/what-are-ai-agents?hl=en")[cloud.google.com].

 Their proposed solution was tested against 150 question-answer pairs and used St. Petersburg's Digital Urban Platform as a testbed.
 The testing dataset was curated and built by a group of human experts such as specialists in urban data analysis, GIS specialists and urban architects.

 They then evaluated different configurations of LLM agents and state-of-the-art models against two primary metrics: G-eval and answer relevance.
 The G-eval metric provides greater compliance with human requirements as it uses LLMs to evaluate answers from other LLMs based on custom user criteria.

 These criteria can for e.g. be provided as a list of rules specifying precise steps the LLM should take for evaluation, mirroring human reasoning process.
 The answer relevance metric, on the other hand, assesses the relevance of the answer from the LLM when compared with the correct answer provided by the experts.
 This process also leverages LLMs as it first extracts the different statements from the answer and then compares those to the reference answer.
 Both metrics are bounded between 0 and 1, where a higher value indicates better performance.